WCSCourses/cancer_genome_analysis_africa/modules/Mutation calling/answer_key_Mutation_Calling.md

 Because Funcotator uses data from external databases, it requires very large input files.
 For this reason we've excluded it from the VM.
-Below you can find the commands to annotate our somatic VCF:
+Below you can find the commands to annotate our somatic VCF; the annotated MAF file is available as part of the course material:

 ```bash